-margin to offset each set of exposures.
-Thus, collecting less margin under the Customer XM Arrangement would result in higher overall exposures across both sets of positions under the Capital Rules and subject the banking organization to higher capital requirements for each set of positions, even though they offset one another and the true exposure is lower.
+remain the same (since cross-product netting arrangements are not generally recognized), with less margin to offset each set of exposures.
+Thus, collecting less margin under the Customer XM Arrangement would result in higher overall exposures across both sets of positions under the Capital Rules and subject the banking organization to higher capital requirements for each set position of positions, even though each set of positions offset one another and the true exposure is lower.